-Erawan National Park is covered with deciduous trees, and also features orchids and bamboo plants.
-Four amazing limestone caves are located within the park.
-If your time is limited, Pra That Cave and Tham Wang Badan are remarkable.
-An enormous variety of animals inhabit the region peacefully, including flying squirrels, gibbons, pythons, Siamese hare, eagles, macaque, slow loris, and rhesus monkeys.
+Around an hour’s drive from Kanchanaburi town, Erawan National Park sits on 550 square kilometres of magnificent forest.
+Founded as a national park in 1975, the park is covered with deciduous trees and also features orchids and bamboo, featuring four majestic limestone caves, and the well-known Erawan Falls.
+A wide variety of animals inhabit the region peacefully, including flying squirrels, gibbons, pythons, Siamese hare, eagles, macaques, slow loris and rhesus monkeys.

 The camping and hiking opportunities here are great for the adventurous traveller, with plenty of open space and diverse flora and fauna.
 Don’t miss the Bamboo Forest Observation Trail or the Million-Year Stone Observation Trail!
 If your time is limited, Phra That Cave and Tham Wang Badan are remarkable and worth a visit.

 This seven-tiered waterfall flowing with emerald water is perhaps the most popular natural attraction in Kanchanaburi.
 Each tier holds a pool, and you can swim in almost all of them, so don’t forget your swimsuit!
 From the base to the very top is a hike lasting 2 kilometres.
 The further upwards you travel, the worse the conditions are on the trail; it's almost non-existent during the last two tiers, so good, sturdy walking shoes are essential.
 The waterfall at the summit is the unmistakable highlight and it represents Erawan, the three-headed elephant from Hindu mythology.
 During the rainy season from July until October, the falls are particularly glorious thanks to a significant increase in water volume.